 Traveling to China without insurance is quite risky.

-This being said in bigger cities there are several hospitals with very high standards.
+This being said, in bigger cities, several hospitals have very high standards.

 How to book hotels for your trip to China

-One of the problems with Chinese hotels is the mattress.
-Due to Chinese medicine, Chinese people believe that the mattress should be hard and that’s what you’ll find in most hotels.
-Only the most expensive hotels (therefore with 4 or 5 stars) have soft mattresses, furthermore, hotel rooms are also generally dirty in cheap hotels.
+One of the problems with Chinese hotels is the beds.
+According to Chinese medicine, the mattress should be hard, which you’ll find in most hotels.
+Only the most expensive hotels (4 or 5 stars) have soft mattresses.

 How to get around China